The Butterfly Effect: How Small Changes Create Big Results

-Yeah….anyways, I think the reason people are so fascinated by the butterfly effect is, because it gets at a fundamental question, Which is: How well can we predict the future?
+Why are we so captivated by the Butterfly Effect?
+Perhaps because it addresses a fundamental question: How well can we predict the future?

-If you go back to the late 1600s, after Isaac Newton had come up with his laws of motion and universal gravitation, everything seemed predictable.
-To elaborate, we could explain the motions of all the planets and moons, through we could predict eclipses and the appearances of comets with pinpoint accuracy centuries in advance.
-In some sense the state or the future is already fixed, we just have to wait for it to manifest itself.
+Turn back the clock to the late 1600s, after Isaac Newton formulated his laws of motion and universal gravitation.
+The world seemed perfectly predictable then.
+Scientists could explain the motions of planets and moons, predict eclipses, and forecast the appearances of comets with remarkable accuracy centuries in advance.
+The future appeared to be fixed – we just had to wait for it to unfold.

 lorenz_equations <- function(dt, state, parameters) {